-Test pit explorations were advanced through approximately 2 inches of sod.
+Test pit explorations were advanced in areas surfaced with approximately 2 inches of sod.
 Underlying the sod, we observed what we interpret to be fill overlying recessional outwash deposits (Steilacoom gravel).

-Fill typically consisted of loose to medium dense silty sand with gravel and extended to between about $\frac{1}{2}$ and $\frac{2}{4}$ feet bgs.
-The recessional outwash typically consisted of medium dense to dense gravel with sand, recorded to the depths explored (9 to 10 feet bgs).
+Fill extended to between about $1\frac{1}{2}$ and 2 feet bgs on southwestern half of site and 4 to 5 feet bgs on the northeastern half.
+Fill typically consisted of medium dense to dense silty fine to coarse gravel with sand and dense fine to coarse gravel with silt and sand.
+The recessional outwash typically consisted of medium dense to dense fine to coarse gravel with sand and trace silt (less frequently also with silt or silty) to the depths explored (between 9 and 10 feet bgs).
 Occasional cobbles and organics were observed and noted in the fill and recessional outwash deposits.
-Minor to moderate sidewall caving was typically observed from about 4 feet bgs to the termination depth in the explorations.
+No excavation sidewall caving was observed during our explorations.

-We did not observe a static groundwater or perched groundwater condition in our explorations.
+We did not observe static or perched groundwater conditions in our explorations.
 Although not encountered, perched groundwater could be present in other areas or depths at the site.
-The interface between more permeable and less permeable zones within the fill and/or between weathered and unweathered materials are likely locations for accumulation of perched groundwater.
+The interface between more permeable and less permeable zones within the fill and/or between weathered and unweathered Steilacoom gravel, for example, are likely locations for accumulation of perched groundwater.
 Perched groundwater levels can depend on rainfall amounts, irrigation activities, and other factors.
 We anticipate that perched groundwater levels will generally be highest during the wet season, typically October through May.

-Static groundwater conditions and overall assessments of groundwater are included in our Hydrogeologic Report.
-For general civil construction design, and the purposes of this report, a design static groundwater can be assumed to be at a depth of 20 feet bgs (approximate Elevation 260 feet).
-The actual static groundwater depth is deeper.
+Static groundwater conditions and overall assessments of groundwater are included in our hydrogeologic studies.
+For general civil construction design, and the purposes of this report, a design static groundwater level can be assumed to be at a depth of 20 feet bgs (approximate Elevation 260 feet).
+The actual static groundwater depth is expected to be deeper.
 If excavations are needed to extend to depths of about 20 feet, or a design requires exact measurements, we should be contacted to re-assess and refine the design groundwater depth.
+Our hydrogeologic and well studies will also contain additional information on groundwater at depth and should be reviewed, as necessary, as a part of this design.